mrphys/tensorflow-manylinux/README.md

   - Install some system dependencies for `mrphys` or third-party packages.
   - Install dependencies for docs.
   - Install latest Git version.
-  - Compile FFTW3 and FINUFFT for generic x86-64 architectures.
+  - Compile FFTW3 for generic x86-64 architectures.
   - Patch TensorFlow installations to add CUDA headers.
   - Install `patchelf` 0.12 from source to fix an [issue](https://github.com/pypa/auditwheel/issues/103) with `auditwheel`.